 Beginning in the late summer of 2016, our partner organization, Stand Up for Ohio, began its voter education program, talking to potential voters about the issues that affect our communities.
 Following the voter registration deadline, Stand Up for Ohio officially kicked off its voter turnout efforts, reaching half a million Ohioans by phone, mail, text, and in person.

 Criminal Justice Reform

 Three decades of mass incarceration have devastated our low-income and minority communities, stripping economic opportunity from generations of Ohioans.
 We believe that stable families, economic security, and access to health care and education build strong communities – and we are working to transform our justice system from one based in criminalization and incarceration to one based in sound and humane policies that support healing and growth for individuals, families, and communities.

 As Ohio’s economy relies increasingly on low-wage and no-benefit jobs, inequality is rising alongside poverty all across the state.
-OOC’s economic justice work is focused on a three-year plan to raising the minimum wage through public policy and legislation, redefining the narrative around ‘economic fairness’, and continuing to mobilize low-wage workers and working-class families in cities and statewide.
+OOC’s economic justice work is focused on a two-year plan to raise the minimum wage, redefine the narrative around ‘economic fairness’, and continue to mobilize low-wage workers and working-class families in cities and statewide.

 The training and development of leaders sits at the heart of any successful organizing campaign.
 At any of OOC’s small- and large-scale leadership trainings, participants are provided with a solid background in the basics of community organizing and leadership development.
-Chief among these is OOC’s week-long leadership development training, which has hosted over 700 community leaders to strengthen organizing skills, build deeper collaboration, and cross-train on issues affecting our communities.
+Chief among these is OOC’s week-long leadership development training, which has hosted more than 800 community leaders to strengthen organizing skills, build deeper collaboration, and cross-train on issues affecting our communities.